-She attended the Dresden Public School and London Collegiate Institute.
-Dr. McVean graduated M.B. from The University of Toronto Faculty of Medicine in 1908.
-She interned at South Framingham Hospital in Framingham, Massachusettes, U.S.A.
+Dr. McVean attended the Dresden Public School and London Collegiate Institute.
+She graduated M.B. from The University of Toronto Faculty of Medicine in 1908 and she interned at South Framingham Hospital in Framingham, Massachusettes, U.S.A.

-Dr. McVean died on the 10th of September, 1979 in Wallaceburg.
+Dr. McVean died in Wallaceburg, Ontario on the 10th of September, 1979.
 She was buried at the Dresden Cemetery.

-*Dr. Walter Edward Lake also appears on the Chatham-Kent Physician Tribute website.
+*Dr. McVean’s brother-in-law Dr. Walter Edward Lake and her nephew, Dr. James Douglas Lake also appear on the Chatham-Kent Physician Tribute website.